minireference/noBSstats/datasets/README.md

     that the student completed during the course.
 - Mode of data collection: Extracted from LMS database.
 - Source: Caroline Smith (experimental data)

+TODO: move detailed info to `students.md`

+### Dataset 4: Apples weights

+ - `apples.csv`

+### Dataset 5: Kombucha volumes

+ - `kombucha.csv`
+ - `kombuchapop.csv`

+### Dataset 6: Doctors sleep study

+ - `doctors.csv`

+### Dataset 7: Players

+- `players.csv`
+- `players_full.csv`

+## Other datasets

+Additional datasets you'll need for the exercises can be found in the directory `exercises/` while data sets used for problems are in `problems/`.

+The directory `formats/` contains examples of clean data in various file formats like.

+The directory `datasets/raw/` contains "raw" data files that need data cleanup and transformations, and are used as part of the exercises in the Pandas tutorial (Appendix D).